openstack/ironic-inspector/README.rst

 * ``/v1/discover`` initiate hardware discovery.
 Request body: JSON - list of UUID's of nodes to discover.
 All power management configuration for these nodes needs to be done prior to calling the endpoint.
+Requires X-Auth-Token header with Keystone token for authentication.

   .. note::
-      Right now this endpoint is not authenticated.
-It will switch to OpenStack authentication in the near future.
+      Before version 0.2.0 this endpoint was not authenticated.
+      Now it is, but check for admin role is not implemented yet.

 * ``/v1/continue`` internal endpoint for the discovery ramdisk to post back discovered data.
 Should not be used for anything other than implementing